ethz-asl/vgn/README.md

 ## Installation

 The following instructions were tested on Ubuntu 20.04 with ROS Noetic.
-The setup for robotic experiments is described in more details in the [Robot Grasping](#robot-grasping) section.

 Clone the repository into the `src` folder of a catkin workspace.